-On May 1, 1956, the Moravian Music Foundation was chartered as a nonprofit corporation in North Carolina.
+On May 1, 1956, the Moravian Music Foundation was chartered in North Carolina as a nonprofit corporation.

 The Moravian Music Foundation (MMF) preserves, celebrates, and cultivates the musical life of the Moravians.
 Click here to explore the significance of Moravian music and MMF’s mission and work.
 Click here for Moravian Music 101.

 (above, copying ledger, Philharmonic Society of Bethlehem; 1811, preparing for first American performance of Haydn’s CREATION)